brandur/org/drafts/kinesis-by-example.md

 The Kinesis developer guide covers shard [splitting and merging from a high-level](http://docs.aws.amazon.com/kinesis/latest/dev/kinesis-using-sdk-java-resharding.html), but I find that it's occasionally helpful to help solidify these types of advanced topics with examples.
-Here we'll walk through
+Here we'll walk through what the most basic splitting and merging operations look like on a Kinesis stream to get a better feel for the concepts.

 First of all, I start out with a stream called `split-merge-test` that has a single shard.
 It's come online and is in an `ACTIVE` state: